DHCross/book-md-tools/Essential Places/Essential Places 10.31.25 deduped.md

 * **Known for being more than a little perverse, Belsor will every few years or so entice or otherwise arrange for one or more burglars to attempt to rob his tower** (e.g., he once had a third party approach the local **Thieves’ Guild** (q.v.) and commission a robbery).
 His main motivations are both to test the strength of his defenses and to secretly observe and derive pleasure from the efforts of the thieves.
 The wizard is unconcerned if would-be thieves are incidentally injured, killed, arrested, or otherwise incommoded while making such an attempt.
 He will not directly seek to slay or harm any of them, however, and will at the most inflict some magical punishment on those who successfully learn some of his secrets or steal from him (e.g., banish them to some faraway place, transmogrify them into an unfortunate form, imprison them).

-# **FINAL THOUGHTS** Whether in a lawful realm that only tolerates a criminal element on the fringes or in a city like Yggsburgh where entire quarters are rife with underground dealings, these places form a shadow world.
-Adventurers enter underworld establishments at their own risk, but also with the promise of rewards unattainable in polite society.
-Each hidden alley or discreet doorway might be the threshold to dark alliances, forbidden secrets, or even a path to power — if they can survive the dangers.

 # **CHAPTER 9: RELIGIOUS PLACES** Some of the most immersive, varied, and interesting places in many role-playing game settings are those devoted to the mythical deities and fantastic moral codes to which player characters might variously be fanatically devoted or zealously opposed.
 Religious establishments within a campaign setting can provide many specific game benefits as well, such as dealing with serious ailments, injuries, spiritual distress, curses, or even, in some settings, untimely death; interaction with the leaders of religious sects in the setting, many of whom also wield considerable temporal authority; and advice from knowledgeable characters or extraplanar sources about dilemmas that characters face with regard to religion and the supernatural entities that form the elements of its mythoi.

 Shrines, temples, monasteries or convents, and cemeteries are described in this chapter.
 Other religious places that characters might encounter or visit include hermits’ dwellings, tombs, oracles’ chambers, processional and pilgrimage routes, sacred wells, statues, monuments, and wonders, initiation chambers, places of sacrifice, seminaries, charity offices, miracle sites, and legendary locations like purported gates to the Underworld or other planes of existence.